-Not everything is built to last and traditional training methods are no different.
-Sometimes a shiny, new replacement is needed to keep those brain cells moving, and that’s where the benefits of blended learning comes in.
+Not everything lasts, and traditional training methods are no different.
+Sometimes, we need a shiny, new replacement to keep those brain cells moving, and that’s where the benefits of blended learning come in.

 Even though many companies are still implementing them, traditional training methods are not the most effective way to learn.
-Companies are stuck in a digital age that has completely rewired how our brains engage with content—which means traditional training courses can run into challenges such these:
+The digital age has completely rewired how our brains engage with content—which means traditional training courses can run into challenges such as these:

-- A rigid learning schedule that can’t be reasoned with can crash and burn the training process.
+- A rigid learning schedule that resists flexibility can crash and burn the training process.

 - If it’s not accessible, it can prevent teams from receiving training.

-- Learners can get left behind if everyone doesn’t learn at the same pace or in the same way.
+- Learners can fall behind if everyone doesn’t learn at the same pace or in the same way.

 For practical training, businesses need to: